Azure-Samples/openai-end-to-end-basic/README.md

    az account set --subscription xxxxx
    ```

 1. Set the deployment location.

-Because this solution uses Azure AI Studio, the location MUST be one of: `southcentralus`, `westeurope`, `southeastasia`, `japaneast` to support all resources deployed
+   Because this solution uses Azure AI Studio, the location MUST be one of: `southcentralus`, `westeurope`, `southeastasia`, `japaneast` to support all resources deployed.

    ```bash
    LOCATION=southcentralus
    ```

 1. Set the base name value that will be used as part of the Azure resource names for the resources deployed in this solution.

    ```bash
    BASE_NAME=<base resource name, between 6 and 8 lowercase characters, most resource names will include this text>
    ```